ilf/twitter-eraser/README.md

 Name
 ----

-Radiergummi is german for "eraser".
+Radiergummi is German for "eraser".

-Google "[Digitaler Radiergummi](https://www.google.com/search?q=%22Digitaler+Radiergummi%22)" for background info.
+See [Delete: The Virtue of Forgetting in the Digital Age](http://press.princeton.edu/titles/9436.html) for more background information.

 Description
 -----------

 Twitter is a (near) real time medium.
-It doesn't need to keep an archive of everything I have ever done on there.
+It doesn't need to keep an archive of everything you have ever done.

-Especially since I have my own archive via mail and client logs.

 Digital Eraser can delete these things: